-Car/truck washes Hydrocarbons/grit High water users can cause capacity issues in the Public Wastewater System, particularly during wet weather Emerging contaminants in cleaning chemical pose a risk to the receiving environment and contaminate the biosolids Solvents and used oil pose a risk to the Public Wastewater System if not stored correctly and requires to be collected for recycling purposes Hydrocarbons, oil and other solvents Solvents and used oil pose a risk to the Public Wastewater System if not stored correctly and requires to be collected for recycling purposes Hydrocarbons, oil and other solvents Solvents and used oil pose a risk to the Public Wastewater System if not stored correctly and requires to be collected for recycling purposes Oil/grit Interceptor Oil / water interceptors Laundries High water users can cause capacity issues in the Public Wastewater System, particularly during wet weather Emerging contaminants, i.e. surfactants in washing powder and microfibres from fabrics pose a risk to the receiving environment and contaminate the biosolids Lint screens Septic tank waste Toxic waste can have a detrimental impact on the microbes that break down the waste in the wastewater treatment plant.
-Management of septic tanks Funeral Homes Wastewater from embalming process can be tapu and must be disposed of in alignment with cultural values of local lwi Rakahore channel Education Cleaner Production Initiatives Laboratories Risk to the wastewater treatment plant - toxic waste is more difficult to treat and requires additional aeration Emerging contaminants in chemicals pose a risk to the receiving environment and biosolids Disposal of toxic substances by othe means (not into the Public Wastewater System) Proper management of mixing of substances when disposing Hotels High instances of inappropriate substances being flushed into toilets.
+Car/truck washes Hydrocarbons/grit • Oil/grit Interceptor Automotive/mechanical High water users can cause capacity issues in the Public Wastewater System, particularly during wet weather Emerging contaminants in cleaning chemical pose a risk to the receiving environment and contaminate the biosolids Solvents and used oil pose a risk to the Public Wastewater System if not stored correctly and requires to be collected for recycling purposes Hydrocarbons, oil and other solvents • Oil / water Solvents and used oil pose a risk to the Public Wastewater System if not stored correctly and requires to be collected for recycling purposes interceptors Laundries High water users can cause capacity issues in the Public Wastewater System, particularly during wet weather Emerging contaminants, i.e. surfactants in washing powder and microfibres from fabrics pose a risk to the receiving environment and contaminate the biosolids • Lint screens Septic tank waste Toxic waste can have a detrimental impact on the microbes that break down the waste in the wastewater treatment plant. • Management of septic tanks Funeral Homes Wastewater from embalming process can be tapu and must be disposed of in alignment with cultural values of local lwi • Rakahore channel Education Cleaner Production Initiatives Laboratories Risk to the wastewater treatment plant - toxic waste is more difficult to treat and requires additional aeration Emerging contaminants in chemicals pose a risk to the receiving environment and biosolids • Disposal of toxic substances by othe means (not into the Public Wastewater System) Proper managemen of mixing of substances when disposing Hotels High instances of inappropriate substances being flushed into toilets.
 High loading on system which must be accounted for.
-High loading from swimming pools, restaurants and on-site laundry services must be managed according to the Bylaw and this Admin manual Management of guests and wastewater system Flow control for Discharges from swimming pool backwashes Grease traps (for restaurants) Lint screens (for laundries) Swimming pools High water users can cause capacity issues in the Public Wastewater System, particularly during wet weather Diatomaceous Earth Flow control for Discharges from swimming pool backwashes Settling tank
+High loading from swimming pools, restaurants and on-site laundry services must be managed according to the Bylaw and this Admin manual • Management of guests and wastewater system Flow control for Discharges from swimming pool backwashes Grease traps (for restaurants) Lint screens (for laundries) Swimming pools High water users can cause capacity issues in the Public Wastewater System, particularly during wet weather Diatomaceous Earth • Flow control for Discharges from swimming pool backwashes Settling tank